apache/cloudstack-documentation/source/adminguide/templates/_convert_hyperv.rst

    those entries (if any) to mount by LABEL or UUID.
 You can get that information with the blkid command.

-The next step is make sure the instance is not running in Hyper-V, then get the VHD into XenServer.
+The next step is make sure the Instance is not running in Hyper-V, then get the VHD into XenServer.
 There are two options for doing this.

 Option one: